liduinopitombeira/Grammars/README.md

 # gramaticas

-Short scripts in Python to generate fragments based on Chomsky's grammars typology.
+Short scripts in Python to generate musical fragments based on Chomsky's grammars typology.